 Throughout the movie, it's not unusual to catch yourself repeatedly leaning forward—but into what?
 Perhaps the answer lies in Kasper, Amin's present-day boyfriend.
 Kind and quiet, at times we see Kasper with his feet up watching television in their shared home, cooking, teasing Amin for being prickly.
 Amin resists committing to choosing a house when Kasper drags him out to see properties in the countryside outside of Copenhagen.
 But slowly, throughout the movie, as Amin begins to tell his story, sharing it with Kasper, too, he realizes he has found that which has been elusive for 20 years.
 Home.

 Kasper is waiting for Amin at the airport at the end of the film (and everyone knows people who love you meet you at the airport) and he drives Amin out to a home he has purchased with a peaceful waterfront view.
 They wander to the back door, out onto the deck and embrace, then they head into the lush garden to find raspberry bushes.
-It's an interesting choice of ending by the filmmaker because it suggests there's hope.
+So much of the film is painful, but that makes the end all the sweeter, because it suggests hope.

 Flee was released in select theaters in the United States on December 3, 2021.
 It will be more widely released on January 28, 2022.